lamw/ghettoVCB/README.md

 More details on using the ghettoVCB VIB/Offline Bundle can be found in this blog post [here](https://www.virtuallyghetto.com/2015/05/ghettovcb-vib-offline-bundle-for-esxi.html)

+If the installation takes some time.
+Just wait.
+This is normal.

 Install VIB
 ```
 esxcli software vib install -v /vghetto-ghettoVCB.vib -f